Most Common English Idioms and Phrases for Everyday Life / Top Common English Phrases!

 – “The early bird catches the worm”

-What is common phrase in English?
+What are 4 common phrases in English?

 – “How are you?”